 By living with peers from a variety of countries and backgrounds, you will develop an understanding and appreciation for diversity, as you strengthen your own identity and re-examine your ideas and beliefs.

-You will live with 12 to 20 other students of the same gender, and share a two-person or four-person bedroom in a house for 12 to 18 students.
-Each house includes a spacious living room/lounge area, as well as a small kitchenette and washing machines.
+At UWC ISAK Japan, you will share a two-person or four-person bedroom in a house for 12 to 18 students.
+Each house includes a spacious living room/lounge area, as well as a small kitchenette and free laundry facilities.
 In nearly all cases, we will assign you roommates from different countries and backgrounds, giving you the chance to learn about other cultures and perspectives on a daily basis.
 Additionally, you and your housemates are in charge of developing and implementing your own systems for house management, providing you with an opportunity to develop your leadership, problem-solving and conflict-resolution skills.
 In addition to the Residential Advisors (RAs) — students elected by their peers to keep the house operating smoothly and resolve minor issues — your house will be overseen by a House Mentor, a faculty member whose role is to support you in your residential setting.

 UWC ISAK Japan has a strong commitment to the welfare, development, and support of our students, and pastoral care plays a vital role in our community.
-As part of our commitment to deliberate diversity, we bring diverse students together from across the world and seek to support them as they face challenges that include relocation from home, language acquisition, a rigorous academic program, and much more.
+Our program brings together young people from across the globe, and students face challenges such as relocation from home, language acquisition, a rigorous academic program, and much more.
 We are firmly committed to supporting students, individually and collectively, as they navigate their UWC experience.

-Our campus staff include nurses, counselors, a psychologist, peer supporters, and advisory leaders.
+Our campus staff includes nurses, counselors, a psychologist, peer supporters, and advisory leaders.
 Students also have access to health care on campus and through the excellent Japanese health care system.
 Our student support team members meet regularly to ensure that they are all working towards creating a healthy community for living, learning and working together.
 Additionally, house mentors and duty mentors work with specific houses to ensure that students are looked after and safe at all times.
 Students are well supported by caring adults as they develop their independence and life management skills.